isomerpages/ago-test/_careers/Internship.md

 		</div>
 	</div>

-&gt; ##### **The AGO Internship Programme provides undergraduates pursuing a Degree in Accountancy with the opportunity to acquire knowledge and skills in public sector auditing and experience the AGO culture and work environment.**
+&gt; The AGO Internship Programme provides undergraduates pursuing a Degree in Accountancy to acquire auditing knowledge and skills, and experience the AGO culture and work environment.

 Under this 8-10 week programme, interns will be attached to an audit team and will get to work in a variety of challenging and interesting projects and present their learning experience to the AGO Senior Management.